backchatio/xsbt-scalate-generate/README.md

 # Scalate support for SBT 0.10.x

 Integration for SBT that lets you generate sources for your Scalate templates and precompile them as part of the normal compilation process.
+This plugin is published to scala-tools.org.

 ## Usage